Messi-Q/Smart-Contract-Dataset/README.md

 # Smart contract vulnerability dataset

-**This repository releases the official datasets for five types of smart contract vulnerabilities, and gives the instructions for how to label the these vulnerability datasets.**
+**This repository releases the official smart contract dataset of our [paper](), which consists of four types of vulnerabilities.
+In what follows, we present the instructions of how to label the specific vulnerability.**

+## Download Dataset
+We released the smart contract dataset that consists of four types of vulnearbilities, namely timestamp dependence, reentrancy, interger overflow/underflow, and delegatecall.
+You can download the original 42,907 Ethereum smart contracts at [Ethereum_smart_contract]() and four vulnearbilities at [vulnearbility_dataset]().

 ## 1 Timestamp Dependence
-Block timestamp dependence is considered as using _block.timestamp_ (or _block.number_) as part of the conditions to perform critical operations.
+Block timestamp dependence is considered as using *block.timestamp* as part of the conditions to perform critical operations.

 ### How to label the timestamp dependency vulnerability?
-We design three local patterns to label the timestamp dependence vulnerability dataset.
+We refer to several expert patterns to label the timestamp dependence vulnerability.
-The first pattern **timestampInvocation** models whether there exists an invocation to _block.timestamp_ in the function.
+1) **timestampInvocation** models whether there exists an invocation to *block.timestamp* in the function.
-The second pattern **timestampAssign** checks whether the value of _block.timestamp_ is assigned to other variables or passed to a condition statement as a parameter, namely whether _block.timestamp_ is actually used.
+2) **timestampAssign** checks whether the value of *block.timestamp* is assigned to other variables or passed to a condition statement as a parameter, namely whether *block.timestamp* is actually used.
-Last, the third pattern **timestampContaminate** checks if _block.timestamp_ may contaminate the triggering condition of a critical operation (e.g., money transfer) or the return value.
+3) **timestampContaminate** checks if *block.timestamp* may contaminate the triggering condition of a critical operation (e.g., money transfer) or the return value.
-We label a function with timestamp dependence vulnerability as:**TimestampInvoc ∧ (TimestampAssign ∨ TimestampContaminate)**.
+We label a function with timestamp dependence vulnerability based on: **TimestampInvoc ∧ (TimestampAssign ∨ TimestampContaminate)**.

 #### timestampInvocation

-Note that we treat those functions with the key word of _block.timestamp_ as the research targets.
-As such, we utilize the pattern **timestampInvoc** to filter those functions without the key word of _block.timestamp_.
+Note that we treat those functions with the *block.timestamp* statement as the research targets.
+As such, we utilize the pattern **timestampInvoc** to filter those functions without the statement of *block.timestamp*.

 #### timestampAssign

-Case 1：When the value of _block.timestamp_ is assigned to a variable and the variable is used by the following operations or passed to a condition statement as a parameter, we label the corresponding function exists the timestamp dependency vulnerability.
+Case 1：When the *block.timestamp* is assigned to a variable and the variable is used by the following operations or passed to a condition statement as a parameter, we label the corresponding function existing the timestamp dependency vulnerability.

     ```
-        1.contract CrowdsaleWPTByRounds{
+        1.contract CrowdsaleWPTByRounds {
         2.    uint256 public closingTime;
         3.    function closeRound() public returns(uint256) {
         4.        closingTime = block.timestamp + 1;